UK Stocks-Factors to watch on May 11

 LONDON May 11 Britain's FTSE 100 index is seen opening 3 to 8 points lower, or down as much as 0.1 percent, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* The blue-chip FTSE 100 index ended 2.3 percent higher at 7,046.82 points on Friday after Prime Minister David Cameron's Conservatives unexpectedly won the parliamentary election.
-The index recorded its biggest one-day percentage gain since early January and reached within touching distance of a record high of 7,122.74 points set last month.
+* The blue-chip index ended 2.3 percent higher at 7,046.82 points on Friday, recording its biggest one-day percentage gain since early January and reaching within touching distance of the record high of 7,122.74 points set last month.

 * ROYAL BANK OF SCOTLAND - Britain may begin selling part of the state's holding in Royal Bank of Scotland at a loss later this year, sources familiar with the matter told Reuters.